davidneedsmorecoffee/web-scraping-challenge/README.md

 ### Mars Hemispheres

-* Obtain high resolution images for each of Mar's hemispheres from the the USGS Astrogeology website [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to
+* Obtain high resolution images for each of Mar's hemispheres from the the [USGS Astrogeology website](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars).
 * Set up scraper to click on each of the links to the hemispheres to identify the image url to the full resolution images.
 * Scrape both the image url string for the full resolution hemisphere images, as well as the the Hemisphere title containing the hemisphere name.
 * Python dictionary was used to store the data using the keys - one for image of the url (`img_url`), and one for the title of the image (`title`) - to create a list which contains one dictionary for each Mars hemisphere.